-Remark 1.49.
+Remark 1.51 (Termination condition for the flooding algorithm).
 As presented, the flooding algorithm does not include a termination condition, i.e., the processors do not have a mechanism to detect when the broadcast and tree computation are complete.
 If an upper bound on the graph diameter is known, then it is easy to design a termination condition based on this information; we do this in the next subsection.
 If no a priori knowledge is available, then one can design more sophisticated algorithms for networks with stronger connectivity properties.
 We refer to [Lynch, 1997, Peleg, 2000] for a complete discussion about this.

-1.4.4 Leader election
+1.5.4 Leader election